jules2689/trudeau/docs/2020-04-18/pre_news.md

 **Megan**:

-Yeah, Rosie we're seeing data coming out of British Columbia and Dr. Bonnie Henry being cautiously optimistic that some restrictions are being lifted.
+Yeah, Rosie, we're seeing data coming out of British Columbia and Dr. Bonnie Henry being cautiously optimistic that some restrictions are being lifted.
 We're seeing a slow down in the increase in cases across the country in particular in ontarioand in quÉbec.
 B.c. is also changing the way that it's doing its modelling.
 It used to compare the number ofcases to those in italy or hubeiprovince in china, those real hot spots, the epicentres of COVID-19.
 Now they are not comparing the worst-case scenario from there, looking at what could perhaps happen to our medical system here because we are starting to see this flattening of the curve.
 Now officials here are starting to develop new models, looking at the cases that are happening short term, and projecting those, assuming there is no change in the current measures.
 They're also looking at what could happen if they start to ease some of the physical distancing restrictions.
 We say that now with the restrictions in place, contacts between british columbians is 30% of normal.
-They do say they could go up to 60% of normal and not see a reemergence of COVID-19 in British Columbiathey are still looking ahead at that second wave that we keep talking about.
+They do say they could go up to 60% of normal and not see a reemergence of COVID-19 in British Columbia they are still looking ahead at that second wave that we keep talking about.
 The officials here are preparingfor that and adjusting their modelling there.

 **Rosemary**:

-Megan bachelor in Vancouver a different picture on the west coast.
+Megan bachelor in Vancouver.
+a different picture on the west coast.
 That is the issue with COVID-19 is that the chief public health officer, Dr. Theresa tam, has talked about regional epidemics.
 Every province looks a little bit different.
 So easing back some of the restrictions will happen on different timetables in different parts of this country, and that will make it challenging likely for the federal government, who only has to much say how this is going tounfold.
 As we wait for the Prime Minister, he is expected to be on time.
-I'll bring back My colleague Catharine Cullen but I may cut you off.
+I'll bring back My colleague Catharine Cullen, but I may cut you off.
 Yesterday the Prime Minister made significant announcements in terms of money.
 One of them was to address the oil and gas sector, although it was in no way a bailout.
 There was criticism in industry that this is not enough to get them through everything.